MLlabneu/mllabneu.github.io/_news/tmlr_adapt.md

 related_posts: false
 ---

-I'm happy to announce that our paper [ADAPT](https://openreview.net/forum?id=bZzXgheUSD) was accepted into TMLR.
+I'm happy to announce that our paper [ADAPT to Robustify Prompt Tuning Vision Transformers](https://openreview.net/forum?id=bZzXgheUSD) was accepted into TMLR.